ericoporto/ags-manual-wiki/Character.md

 Gets/sets the name of the character, as set in the AGS Editor.
 This is the full name, not the script name.

-Note that character names are limited to 40 characters, so if you set the name it will be truncated to that length.

 Example:

 ```ags